-AFT Michigan has three PSRP members on our Administrative Board, including an AFT vice president.
-AFT Michigan maintains a permanent PSRP Committee which includes representatives of all PSRP locals.
+AFT Michigan has a guaranteed seat for a PSRP member on our Administrative Board and maintains a permanent PSRP Committee which includes representatives of all PSRP locals.

 AFT Michigan Higher Education Locals

 AFT Michigan represents about 35,000 members in nearly 100 locals throughout the state of Michigan, and about one-third of our locals include higher education members.
-Our higher education members include administrative staff, graduate employees, non-tenure track faculty, and tenure-track faculties at public community colleges and universities across the state of Michigan.
+Our higher education members include administrative staff, graduate employees, non-tenure track faculty, tenure-track faculty & academic staff at public community colleges and universities across the state of Michigan.

 Legislative and Political Action